UCLA Extension Winter School in collaboration with ASEEDER

 Fee:

-• Include: Tuition, hotel accommodation (twin room), breakfast, excursion fees, ASEEDER group leader service fee, bus fee (airport transfer, daily commute, LA city tour and the Universal Studio excursion), insurance, and learning materials.
+• Include: Tuition, hotel accommodation (one bed in a twin room), breakfast, excursion fees, ASEEDER group leader service fee, bus transportation (including airport transfers, daily commute, Los Angeles city tour, and Universal Studios excursion), Universal Studios ticket (standard admission), insurance, and learning materials.

 Sign up>>